 How much will it cost?

-Our vaccination costs £12 and is available with no appointment necessary following a short consultation with our pharmacist.
+Our vaccination costs £18 and is available following a short consultation with our pharmacist.